-Hedge of a variable interest rate risk of a recognised financial instrument, foreign exchange risk or commodity price risk in a firm commitment or highly probable forecast transaction or a net investment in a foreign operation
+Hedge of a variable interest rate risk of a recognised financial instrument, foreign exchange risk or commodity price risk in a firm commitment or highly probable forecast transaction, or a net investment in a foreign operation

-- If the conditions for hedge accounting are met, and the hedged risk is the: - Variable interest rate risk in a debt instrument measured at amortised cost - Foreign exchange / commodity price risk in a firm commitment / highly probable forecast transaction - Foreign exchange risk in a net investment in a foreign operation. - ...then the entity recognises, in other comprehensive income, the portion of the change in fair value of the hedging instrument that was effective in offsetting the change in the fair value or expected cash flows of the hedged item.
-Any excess of the change in fair value of the hedging instrument over the change in fair value of expected cash flows is recognised in profit or loss.
-When the hedge relationship ends the amounts classified in other comprehensive income are transferred to profit or loss. - If the hedged risk is the variable interest rate risk in a debt instrument, the entity subsequently recognises in profit or loss the periodic net cash settlements from the interest rate swap that is the hedging instrument in the period in which the net settlements accrue - Hedge accounting is discontinued if the hedging instrument expires or is sold or terminated, the hedge no longer meets the requirements or the entity revokes the designation. - If the forecast transaction is not expected, or the debt instrument is derecognised, any gain or loss on the hedging instrument that was recognised in other comprehensive income is reclassified to profit or loss.
+- If the conditions for hedge accounting are met, and the hedged risk is the: - Variable interest rate risk in a debt instrument measured at amortised cost - Foreign exchange / commodity price risk in a firm commitment / highly probable forecast transaction - Foreign exchange risk in a net investment in a foreign operation.

+...then the entity recognises, in other comprehensive income, the portion of the change in fair value of the hedging instrument that was effective in offsetting the change in the fair value or expected cash flows of the hedged item.
+Any excess of the cumulative change in fair value of the hedging instrument over the cumulative change in fair value of expected cash flows is recognised in profit or loss in each period.
+When the hedge relationship ends the amounts classified in other comprehensive income are transferred to profit or loss.
+However, the amount of any exchange differences that relate to a hedge of a net investment in a foreign operation recognised in OCI is not reclassified to profit or loss on disposal of the foreign operation.

+- If the hedged risk is the variable interest rate risk in a debt instrument, the entity subsequently recognises in profit or loss the periodic net cash settlements from the interest rate swap that is the hedging instrument in the period in which the net settlements accrue - Hedge accounting is discontinued if the hedging instrument expires or is sold or terminated, the hedge no longer meets the requirements or the entity revokes the designation. - If the forecast transaction is not expected, or the debt instrument is derecognised, any gain or loss on the hedging instrument that was recognised in other comprehensive income is reclassified to profit or loss.

-- All disclosures included in Section 11 are required - For each hedge accounting applied the following shall be disclosed: - Description of the hedge - Description of the hedging instrument and fair value at reporting date - Nature of the risks being hedged. - Where hedge accounting is used for a fixed interest rate risk or commodity price risk of a commodity held the amount of change in fair value of the hedging instrument recognised in profit or loss and the amount of change in fair value of the hedged items recognised in profit or loss - Where hedge accounting is used for variable interest rate risk, foreign exchange risk, commodity price risk in a firm commitment or highly probable forecast transaction or a net investment in a foreign operation the following shall be disclosed: - The periods when the cash flows are expected to occur and when they are expected to impact profit or loss - Description of any forecast transaction where hedge accounting had been applied and is no longer expected to occur - Change in fair value of instrument recognised in other comprehensive income - Amount reclassified from other comprehensive income to profit or loss for the period - Amount of any excess of fair value of the hedging instrument over the change in the fair value of the expected cash flows that was recognised in profit or loss.
+- All disclosures included in Section 11 are required - For each hedge accounting applied the following shall be disclosed: - Description of the hedge - Description of the hedging instrument and fair value at reporting date - Nature of the risks being hedged. - Where hedge accounting is used for a fixed interest rate risk or commodity price risk of a commodity held the amount of change in fair value of the hedging instrument recognised in profit or loss and the amount of change in fair value of the hedged items recognised in profit or loss - Where hedge accounting is used for variable interest rate risk, foreign exchange risk, commodity price risk in a firm commitment or highly probable forecast transaction or a net investment in a foreign operation the following shall be disclosed: - The periods when the cash flows are expected to occur and when they are expected to impact profit or loss - Description of any forecast transaction where hedge accounting had been applied and is no longer expected to occur - Change in fair value of instrument recognised in other comprehensive income - Amount reclassified to profit or loss for the period - Amount of any excess of the cumulative change in fair value of the hedging instrument over the cumulative change in the fair value of the expected cash flows that was recognised in profit or loss for the period.